 There can be a fine line between a beautiful application and an obnoxious one.
 We take caution and move with intention when applying animated reactions.
 Many modern systems move so fast that the user may be confused or concerned that nothing happened.
 Something as subtle as having a save button fade to ‘saving’, to saved, and back again can assert success without distracting the user.

 We believe good software shouldn’t require training or user guides.
 When done right, usage should be intuitive.
 We enable this by making sure primary actions are readily visible, irrelevant or unactionable tasks are obscured, and elements offer supportive text whenever relevant.
+This way the user won't get lost, confused, or frustrated trying to use the product.

 If a systems behavior does not absolutely require human interaction, then we automate it, with the resulting status only in the peripheral.
 Examples may include things like auto-save or archive, automated field population, auto-suggestions, or daily routines.
-This reduce user clicks and frees up their time for more important activities.
+This reduces user clicks and frees up their time for more important activities.

 Want to Learn More?